 The use of accessible video players is typically a decision made on a college-wide level.
 If you are using an LMS that allows you to embed your own videos, a good practice is also to include a link that goes directly to the source video (e.g. YouTube, Vimeo, etc.)

 Using Captioned Videos

 When choosing a video that has been created by someone else, make sure it is captioned.
-Automatic captions do not provide equal access.
-You can learn more about why this is the case by reading Automation Is Not Equal Access.
+Automatic transcription does not provide equal access.
+You can learn more about why this is the case by reading Explore Access: Automation Is Not Equal Access.
 See the next section for more details on choosing captioned videos and captioning your own videos.

 Audio description refers to providing information about the visual aspects of a video to someone who is blind or who has low vision.
 Audio description can be provided as part of the general narration or can be added after the fact.
 If the video is simply a recording of you providing a lecture, then there would be little need for audio description.
 If you are also showing slides, you'll want to describe what is in the slides.
 See more details about creating audio descriptions in Sharing Accessible Videos - Audio Description.